-This recipe for Grilled Steaks with Chimichurri Sauce is something I wish I could share with my Dad.
+Grilled Steaks with Easy Chimichurri Sauce recipe is something I wish I could share with my Dad.
 No doubt, he’d probably pronounce “chimichurri” wrong, which would have him giving up and saying “chimi-what??” in the funniest of voices.
 And even though my chimichurri has cilantro in it (and he really didn’t care for cilantro), he would no doubt tell me that I would have to make it for him when he moves to Vegas.

 The ingredients are all combined together in a food processor, which turns it into this beautiful green color.

-To go with our chimichurri sauce, we grilled steaks, which are my husband’s favorite thing to cook on the grill.
+To go with our easy chimichurri sauce, we grilled steaks, which are my husband’s favorite thing to cook on the grill.
 We picked up a big package of Cattleman’s Finest Beef Sirloin Tip at Smart and Final.
 There is lots of different steaks and sizes available at Smart and Final, but we went with this because we like the savings we received from buying the larger package.
-We’ve been very happy with the quality of Cattleman’s Finest, so it’s a brand we don’t hesitate to buy.
-You can see my full shopping trip here.

 Buying such a large piece of meat meant we had to cut it into individual steaks, but it was very simple (there is even directions on the label).
-David spend no more than 5 minutes cutting ours into pieces.
+David spent no more than 5 minutes cutting ours into pieces.
 We cut ours into a thickness of about 1 1/3 – 1 1/5″ .
-If you’d rather not cut your own meat, just buy a steak that you like — Cattleman’s Finest has everything from New York Steak to London Broil.
+If you’d rather not cut your own meat, just buy a steak that you like to pair with this Chimichurri Sauce.

-To serve, cut the steak into thin strips, by holding the knife at a 45- degree angle.
-Place the sliced steak on a plate and drizzle with Chimichurri Sauce.
+To serve your steak with the easy chimichurri sauce, we recommend that you cut the steak into thin strips, by holding the knife at a 45- degree angle.
+Place the sliced steak on a plate and drizzle with chimichurri sauce.
 So delicious!